pro-tailwind/workshop-gymnastics-companion-site/workshop/exercises/ribbon/README.md

-# Ribbon
+# Ribbon banner

-Hello, welcome to my workshop!
-I'm super excited to share this with you - we're going to have some fun with this one 🎉

-All the best - really it's going to be... **nice**.

-Like, _very nice_.

-See you on the other side!

-> Oh no he didn't.

-Yes.
-Yes, I did.
+Welcome to this challenge!
+Blah blah blaaah.

+### Challenge

+- Show the part of the UI we’re going to build
+- Give a few pointers (not too much!)

+### Extra credit

+- make the same ribbon for top-left corner!

+### Specs

+- Assign designated “driver” for each group
+- Share starting point link (Tailwind Play) and send to breakout room

+---

+⏰ Challenge time: **15 minutes** max

+**Good luck! 🤞**